Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: BFF Union: Randomness matching and parameter duality

 \section{BFF Union: Randomness matching and parameter duality}

 Statistical inference is primarily concerned with the quantification of uncertainty inherent in sampling data from a population.
-Since we observe only a single copy of the data, assessing this uncertainty typically requires an assumed statistical model under which the observed data are considered as a particular realization of a random sample set.
+Since we observe only a single copy of the data, assessing this uncertainty typically requires an assumed statistical model under which the observed data are considered to be a particular realization of a random sample set.
 Sometimes an inference problem is tractable mathematically and assessments of empirical variability are possible through an explicit mathematical formulation.
 In more complicated situations, incorporating additional simulation-driven methods is necessary to assess the empirical variability.
 This section focuses on the role simulation-driven methods play in each of the three BFF paradigms.

 We specifically highlight a common trait that matches two types of randomness: the artificial randomness induced by a simulation mechanism and the empirical randomness inherited from the sampling procedure under the assumed model.
 Following the exploration of this matching condition, we revisit the discussion as to whether or not a parameter should be viewed as random or fixed or if perhaps both perspectives are applicable.
 We try to avoid a philosophical discussion of {\it aleatory} versus {\it epistemic} probability and instead focus on matching the probability measures induced by artificial simulation (i.e., the one that governs the artificial randomness) and inherited from the assumed model (i.e., the one that describes the empirical randomness).
 A brief comment on how these probability measures may relate to aleatory and epistemic definitions of probability is provided in Section \ref{sec:discussion}.

-For the ease of presentation, this section uses the notation $\widesim{m}$ to relate two random quantities, say, $W_n$ and $V_n$, that are defined on two different probability spaces, one associated with the artificial Monte-Carlo sample space and the other from the standard sample space.
+For ease of presentation, this section uses the notation $\widesim{m}$ to relate two real-valued random quantities of the same dimension, say, $W_n$ and $V_n$ of dimension $p$, that are defined on two different probability spaces, one associated with the artificial Monte-Carlo sample space and the other from the standard sample space.
 Specifically, the expression $W_n \widesim{m} V_n$ refers to either an {\it exact} matching such that

 in probability, or an {\it approximate} matching (often reliant upon $n \to \infty$) such that